sarvesheb/django-hadoop-cloud/README.md

 ## How to Use
 Hadoop must be installed system-wide.

-`hadoop` Environment variable must be setup.
+`hadoop` Environment variable must be exist.

 All the necessary nodes such as `Hadoop daemons, the NameNode, DataNodes, the jobtracker and tasktrackers` must be initialized before the Django server is run
 (use start-all.sh or start-all.bat to do this process)